JonathanBelislePhysique/Spectrometre/README.md

 * The folders build and dist are automatically created and populated by the command : pyinstaller main.spec
 * The folder installer contains the files to create an installer where the .ifg file can be opened with InstallForge
 * The filepaths in the .ifg file are absolute and needs to be changed for each user
-* For loading data with GUI, select the video file, both corresponding .csv and .txt files must be in the same folder

 ### How do I get set up? ###